Srinivas-Vuppuluri/ToDoList/README.md

 # To-Do List Application

 This is a simple To-Do List application written in Python.
-The application allows users to manage their tasks by adding, removing, and displaying both completed and to-be completed tasks.
+The application allows users to manage their tasks by adding, removing, and mark tasks as completed.

 ## Features

 - Display To-Do List
 - Add a new task
 - Remove a task
-- View to-be completed tasks
-- View completed tasks from To-Do List
+- Mark a task as complete
 - Exit

 ## Usage